 - Dr Lynda Hawryluk is a Senior Lecturer in the School of Arts & Social Sciences at the Southern Cross University.
-She teaches in the area of creative writing at undergraduate and post-graduate level.
-Since 2005 Lynda has facilitated our popular writers' workshops on North Keppel Is and also provided writing workshops for the local community.
+She teaches in the area of creative writing at undergraduate and post-graduate levels.
+Since 2005 Lynda has facilitated our popular writers' workshops on North Keppel Island and also provided writing workshops for the local community.
 Lynda researches in the area of writing, literature and cultural studies and has presented conference papers nationally and internationally.
 Her fiction and poetry have appeared in various anthologies and online.
 She is the Deputy Chair of the Australasian Association of Writing Programs.

-- Steve Butler, who teaches literary and cultural studies at university, is also active in the community as a writer and events coordinator, and performs with various bands, including The Bad Apple Band.
+- Steve Butler, who teaches literary and cultural studies at university, is also active in the community as a writer and events coordinator and performs with various bands, including The Bad Apple Band.

 - Dr Geoff Danaher taught in the STEPS bridging program at CQUniversity.
 He has researched in areas such as cultural studies, education for travellers, comedy and gender and sport.
 He has a keen interest in promoting the culture of local communities in Central Queensland and co-authored a history of the Keppel Bay Sailing Club.

 - Dr Jim Douglas is a science communicator.
-In his spare time Jim wrote, produced and edited a documentary film project called "A Piss in the Ocean".
+In his spare time, Jim wrote, produced and edited a documentary film project called "A Piss in the Ocean".
 He also plays in the punk/prog band Therapeutic Paradox.

-Previous Assistant editors
+Previous Assistant Editors